 There are few things more painful than watching someone you love struggle with addiction.
-You can see how their addiction is destroying their life, but they are typically blind to it.
-It can be difficult when you want them to seek help but they don’t because they can’t understand the gravity of their addiction.
+You can see how addiction is destroying their life, but they are typically blind to it.
+It can be difficult when you want them to seek help, but they don’t because they can’t understand the gravity of their addiction.
 You end up wondering how to get someone into rehab when they are not interested in going themselves.

 Thinking about getting someone into rehab can be scary and intimidating.
 You don’t know how they will react, and you might second-guess yourself.
-It’s important to remember that your actions come from a place of love and that the way to help your loved one recover is to instill a positive, and possibly life-saving, change.
+It’s important to remember that your actions come from a place of love and that the way to help your loved one recover is to instill a positive and possibly life-saving change.

-Helping a loved one get into a rehab program can be broken down into several steps that can reduce stress and make the ordeal more organized, simplified and effective.
+Helping a loved one get into a rehab program can be broken down into several steps that can reduce stress and make the ordeal more organized, simplified, and effective.
 The therapists and intake support staff at Beachway are always available to help with this process.

-How do You Admit Someone to Rehab Who Refuses to Go?
+How Do You Admit Someone to Rehab Who Refuses to Go?

 As you consider how to get someone into rehab, keep these tips in mind.
 They will make the process as painless as it can be.